-By the end of this course, students should be able to...
+By the end of this course, you should be able to...

-- Identify and describe the important operational features of different types of research designs (e.g., surveys, randomized experiments, quasi-experimental designs). - Identify major strengths and weaknesses of different research designs. - Critique the design of published studies that use quantitative, empirical research methods in terms of construct validity, internal validity, and external validity. - Construct proposals for empirical research studies using a variety of different research designs.
+- Identify and describe the important operational features of different types of research designs (e.g., surveys, randomized experiments, quasi-experimental designs). - Identify major strengths and weaknesses of different research designs. - Critique the design of published studies that use quantitative, empirical research methods in terms of construct validity, internal validity, and external validity. - Formulate clear, well-motivated research questions. - Construct proposals for empirical research studies using a variety of different research designs.